 Looking for a homemade scalp exfoliator made with natural ingredients?

-Blend 3 tablespoons of sugar with 2 tablespoons of coconut oil or jojoba oil and few drops of an essential oil like tea tree, jasmine or lavender.
+Blend 3 tablespoons of sugar with 2 tablespoons of coconut or jojoba oil and a few drops of essential oil like tea tree, jasmine, or lavender.

 Wet your scalp and then massage it in a gentle, circular motion with this mixture for a couple of minutes.